johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-14-react-usesearchparamsstate/index.md

 ## The URL and `useSearchParamsState`

 What the `useSearchParams` hook doesn't do, is maintain other query parameters.

+If you are maintaining multiple pieces of state in your application, that will likely mean multiple query string parameters.
+What would be quite useful, is a hook which allows us the update state *without* losing other state.
+Furthermore, it would be great if we didn't have to first acquire the `searchParams` object and then manipulate it.
+It's time for our `useSearchParamsState` hook:

 ```ts
 import { useSearchParams } from "react-router-dom";